Lage Zwaluwe-'s-Hertogenbosch railway: The government plan

-When the government announced that it planned further construction of railways by the state, 33 municipalities in the Langstraat and the Land van Heusden en Altena addressed the government for a railroad through the area.
-They stated that every farmer and manufacturer in the area was at a severe disadvantage in competition, because the absence of rail transport hindered transport, and heightened transport cost.
-The address asked for two railroads.
-One from Zwaluwe straight to 's-Hertogenbosch.
-The other from Dordrecht through Werkendam to Vlijmen.
-The address continued by stating that these lines would end the blockade caused by the almost yearly winter and spring flooding of the Baardwijkse Overlaat and the Boschveld.
-It would also end the interruption of trade which was caused by ice floating on the rivers.
-In the summer of 1874 the provincial executive of North Brabant sent a request for the same two lines to the government.
+When the government announced that it planned further construction of railways by the state, 33 municipalities in the Langstraat and the Land van Heusden en Altena appealled to the government for a railroad through the area.
+They stated that every farmer and manufacturer in the area were at a severe disadvantage because the absence of rail transport heightened transport cost.
+The appeal asked for two railroads.
+One from Zwaluwe direct to 's-Hertogenbosch.
+The other from Dordrecht to Vlijmen via Werkendam.
+The appeal reasoned that these routes would enable a more reliable means of transport as the Baardwijksche Overlaat and the Boschveld usually flooded each year and ice would block the river.
+In summer 1874 the provincial executive of North Brabant sent a request for the same two lines to the government.

-In February 1875 a proposed law for the construction of many railways by the state was printed.
+In February 1875 legislation for the construction of many railways by the state was proposed.
 It contained the construction of the Lage Zwaluwe-'s-Hertogenbosch line.
-After the Langstraat Railway was removed from the proposal, it was inserted again as a line from Breda over Oosterhout and Waalwijk to 's-Hertogenbosch.
-Later in October the line led to prolonged debate in the House of Representatives.
-The debate centered on whether it should run from 's-Hertogenbosch to Lage Zwaluwe, or to Breda via Oosterhout.
-The former fit the national interest, the latter was more in accordance with local interests.
-In the end, an amendment by Van Wassenaar van Catwijck directed the line over Geertruidenberg to Zwaluwe.
-The acceptance of the amendment led to a celebration in Geertruidenberg.
+The Langstraat Railway would become part of a line from Breda to 's-Hertogenbosch via over Oosterhout and Waalwijk.
+In October the line led to prolonged debate in the House of Representatives.
+The debate centred on whose interest was served: 's-Hertogenbosch to Lage Zwaluwe served the nation better than Breda via Oosterhout that was favored locally.
+An amendment by Van Wassenaar van Catwijck that directed the line over Geertruidenberg to Zwaluwe satisfied both interests and people celebrating in Geertruidenberg.